nf-core/website/markdown/developers/test_data_guidelines.md

 9. Any test data files should be named based on the upstream file name and with a corresponding extension.
 For example, if you used `genome.fasta` as the upstream file, your output file should be called `genome.<new_extension>`.

-10. You must update the README file under the `Data Description` section of the modules-branch of test-datasets repostiroy to describe what the file is, and how it was generated (except for files added to `delete_me/`).
+10. You must update the README file under the `Data Description` section of the modules-branch of test-datasets repository to describe what the file is, and how it was generated (except for files added to `delete_me/`).

 11. The test data pull request requires a review to be merged.

 12. Once you've had your pull request merged in into `nf-core/test-datasets`, make another PR into [nf-core/modules](https://github.com/nf-core/modules), to add your file as a new entry to the [`modules/tests/config/test_data.config`](https://github.com/nf-core/modules/blob/master/tests/config/test_data.config).

     - This only applies field-specific collections, `delete_me/` files are exclued from this, and raw github URLs should be used in tests.
-    - They 'key' for each URL should follow the style of the full file name with extensions but with underscores rather than full-stops e.g. `genome.fa.gz` would become `genome_fa_gz`.
+    - The 'key' for each URL should follow the style of the full file name with extensions but with underscores rather than full-stops e.g. `genome.fa.gz` would become `genome_fa_gz`.

 ### Field specific guidance

 #### Genomics

-For genomics, we aim to focus on a restrict set of reference genomes from different organisms.
+For genomics, we aim to focus on a restricted set of reference genomes from different organisms.
 These have been mostly selected for having small genome sizes.

-- SARS-CoV2
+- SARS‑CoV‑2
 - _Homo sapiens_ (Chr 21)
 - Prokaryotes:
   - _Bacteroides fragilis_
-  - Candidatus _portiera_aleyrodidarum_
+  -  _Candidatus portiera aleyrodidarum_
   - _Haemophilus Influenzae_

 All of these organisms have reference genomes, raw FASTQ files, BAM files etc.

 The sub-directories of each of these organisms are stored in a (reference) genome folder (e.g. fasta, gtf, ...), then technology specific raw-data files in the illumina, nanopore, pacbio and cooler subfolders whenever available.
-Eachh contains all typical data required for genomics modules, such as fasta, fastq and bam files.
+Each contains all typical data required for genomics modules, such as fasta, fastq, and bam files.

 For genomics, generally the order of preference when extending the collections as in the order in the list above (i.e. try to use the SARS-CoV2 data first).